BBennemann/Basic-Dart-Programming/README.md

+# Dart Project
+Small projects and exercises in Dart to review the language before starting to learn __Flutter__.
+***
+Some of the topics covered include:
+- Variable types.
+- Declaration and manipulation of variables.
+- Importing libraries.
+- Boolean logic.
+- Simple arithmetic expressions.
+- Declaration and manipulation of lists.
+- Using functions and recursive functions.
+***
+These projects and exercises are located in the bin folder, divided into modules and main projects.
+***
 # Projeto em dart
 Pequenos **projetos e exercicios** em dart para relembrar a linguagem antes de começar a aprender __flutter__
 ***